 Counseling Services provides assistance, support, and assessment of problems for all students.
 Individual counseling can help students successfully manage their stress, anxiety, relationships and other areas of concern in a confidential and supportive setting.
-To make an appointment call 225-490-1620.
-For assistance outside of office hours, students are encouraged to call the 24 hour personal crisis helpline at 225-924-3900.
+To make an appointment visit the University myPortal site ([Bookings](#)) or call 225-526-1620.
+For assistance outside of office hours, students are encouraged to call the 24-hour personal crisis helpline at 225-924-3900.